Laurentian University: Fraser Auditorium

 The Fraser Auditorium in the Fraser Building is a large-volume auditorium and is regularly used for the larger first-year classes, seating up to 669 people.
 When used as a classroom, the Fraser Auditorium is divided into three smaller sections.
 The Fraser Auditorium is also used for special events and conferences, and for convocation ceremonies, held within the auditorium each spring.

-The Fraser Auditorium has hosted the Falconbridge Lecture Series hosting such guests as Chief Justice Beverley McLachlin, and Senator Roméo Dallaire (March 2006).
+The Fraser Auditorium has hosted the Falconbridge Lecture Series hosting such guests as Chief Justice Beverley McLachlin and Senator Roméo Dallaire (March 2006).

 The auditorium also sometimes hosts cultural events, such as theatre and concert performances, and was the original home of the city's Théâtre du Nouvel-Ontario, Sudbury Theatre Centre, and Sudbury Symphony Orchestra.

+McEwen School of Architecture

+The McEwen School of Architecture is situated in downtown Sudbury, separated from the main campus.

-Ben Avery
+Ben Avery Complex

-The Ben Avery is the sports building on campus .It has a weight and cardiovascular room, an IAAF eight-lane 400 m Mondo track (2010) that complements the sport fields with seating for 5000, a four-lane indoor track, a rock climbing wall, a bouldering room, an Olympic size swimming pool with high rise diving boards, squash courts, basketball courts, badminton nets, and the home of the pot-banging cheer club.
+The Ben Avery Complex is the sports building on campus.
+It has a weight and cardiovascular room, an IAAF eight-lane 400 m Mondo track (2010) that complements the sport fields with seating for 5000, a four-lane indoor track, a rock climbing wall, a bouldering room, an Olympic size swimming pool with high rise diving boards, squash courts, basketball courts, and badminton nets.
+The pool has been closed since 2021.

-Many students write their final exams in the Ben Avery's Varsity Gym.